 Polaris will be relying upon the accuracy and the validity the country of origin information Supplier provides, including information from its sub-tier suppliers.
-If Supplier is not familiar with how to accurately determine country of origin, Supplier shall investigate the requirement and ensure its own understanding, and the understanding of its sub-tier suppliers.
-U.S. Customs Regulations on Country of Origin can be found at 19 CFR Section 134.
+If Supplier is not familiar with how to accurately determine country of origin, Supplier shall investigate the requirements and ensure its own understanding, and the understanding of its sub-tier suppliers.
+U.S. Customs Regulations on Country of Origin can be found at 19 CFR Sections 134 and 102.